hackerekcah/notebooks/splab.md

 ```
 /data/splab_demo/acoustic_scene_classification/audio
 ```
-* Create your `.ipynb` file and run your program iside
+* Create your `.ipynb` file and run your program iside your juypter notebook

 ## Server side
 ### 1. Install and setup jupyter ipython kernel for your python environment